draconis-engineering/olympus/docs/README.md

 ## What Olympus Does

-- **Drives any modern smart trainer** — it speaks the open Bluetooth Fitness Machine Service, so no trainer brand is special-cased.
+- **Drives any modern smart trainer** — it speaks the open Bluetooth FTMS, so no trainer brand is special-cased.
 - **Runs structured workouts** — `.zwo` / `.erg` files with live ERG resistance: the trainer holds the exact watts of each step (warm-up, intervals, ramps, cooldown).
 - **Estimates your FTP** — a Ramp Test that suggests a functional threshold power from your best 60-second effort, applied with one keystroke.
-- **Tracks you live** — big power/HR readouts, Braille power/cadence/HR/speed graphs, riding zones, and live NP/IF/TSS/kJ while you pedal.
+- **Tracks you live** — power/HR/cadence/speed graphs, riding zones, and live NP/IF/TSS/kJ while you pedal.
 - **Keeps everything** — per-second samples in local SQLite: session history with drill-down, weekly training load (TSS), and 1m/5m/20m power records.
 - **Exports to the platforms you already use** — saves Garmin-valid `.fit` files you can drag into Garmin Connect (auto-syncs to Strava), and **auto-uploads to Strava on Save** when connected (`Settings → Strava` PKCE, `src/strava.rs`), queued offline and retried next boot.